kavanoz64/BeamBender-BigBox/README.md

 ## Building one

-Not yet recommended.
-Wait for a validated first article.
+Not yet recommended as there is no firmware to test with yet.
+The Gerbers have not been provided, but can be created from Kicad files if you feel adventurous.

 When that time comes, the PCB is designed around **JLCPCB** fabrication and assembly, with part selection biased toward their basic library.
-The Colorlight i5 module, the SO-DIMM socket and the pogo pins are hand-fitted afterwards.
+The Colorlight i5 module and the pogo pins are hand-fitted afterwards.

 ---